nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 think the other party is non-technical.
 They don't like bullshit, and they don't buy hype.

-This is probably a good argument for making sure you recruit one or two of the grandmaster salespeople that Peter Thiel describes; the ones who can do sales without anyone noticing—but it's also a good argument for launching as early as you can.
+This is probably a good argument for making sure you recruit one or two of the grandmaster salespeople that Peter Thiel describes; the ones who can do sales without anyone noticing, but it's also a good argument for launching as early as you can.

 For a long time after founding the company, our website was just a vanilla HTML landing page with a contact e-mail address on there.
 The copy was a bit non-specific, the design was basic, and there were no screenshots or demo videos or